Kajuwingu-robot/Distance-measurement/README.md

 This sensor works on the principle of a sonar: The sensor emits an ultra-sound wave that will be reflected on an obstacle and we measure the time it takes to return to the sensor.

 ![img](img/hcsr04sonar-12b89-517ec.jpg)

+The sensor documentation indicates that: distance = 1/58 x duration = 0.172 x duration (distance in cm, duration ms)

+CHECK: Knowing the speed of sound propagation in air C = 340 m / s approximately, we can deduce the distance:

+    C = 2 x distance / duration therefore distance = 0.5 x C x duration (we take twice the distance because the wave travels the outward and return) therefore distance = 0.5 x 340 x duration = 170 x duration (distance in m, duration in s) If now, we express the duration in milliseconds (us) and the distance in centimeters (cm), we obtain: distance = 0.017 x duration (distance in cm, duration us), which corresponds roughly to the documentation.

+Note: The speed of sound propagation in air depends on various parameters including temperature.
+There may therefore be fluctuations in measurements. https://en.wikipedia.org/wiki/Speed_of_sound